claudioperez/FEDEASdoc/README.md

 2. **Anaconda** \
    Provides an implementation of Python which is required to run some of the other tools (e.g. mkdocs, sphinx, plotting).
 In addition to Python, Anaconda also provides a package manager which allows the organized management of software and dependencies.

-   To install all project dependencies, run `conda env create -f environment.yml`
+   To install all project dependencies, run `conda env create -f environment.yml`, or run each of the following commands sequentially:
    - `conda config --add channels conda-forge`
    - `conda install mkdocs`
    - `conda install python-markdown-math`